© Mapbox · © OpenStreetMap contributors · Boundary data © Cadw

 Berrisbrook Standing Stones is a scheduled monument protected by Cadw under reference CM182.
 View the official record →

-Berrisbrook Standing Stones is a prehistoric standing stone monument located in Carmarthenshire, Wales, designated as a scheduled ancient monument under Cadw reference CM182.
+Berrisbrook Standing Stones is a prehistoric standing stone monument located in Carmarthenshire, Wales, and is registered with Cadw under the designation SAM CM182.
 It is designated a Scheduled Ancient Monument by Cadw under reference CM182.

 Berrisbrook Standing Stones dates from the prehistoric period, and is classified as a standing stone.
-It is one of over 32,000 scheduled monuments protected across Britain.
+It is one of over 32,000 scheduled monuments protected across the UK.

 Berrisbrook Standing Stones is a Scheduled Ancient Monument, legally protected by Cadw — the body responsible for designating and safeguarding heritage sites in Wales.
 The official designation reference is CM182.